alfie-ns/alfie-ns.github.io/scripts.md

-import textwrap # for text formatting import datetime # for timestamping files import tiktoken # for tokenizing text import argparse # for command-line arguments
+import textwrap # for text formatting import datetime # for timestamping files import tiktoken # for tokenising text import argparse # for command-line arguments

 # ------------------------------------------------------------------------------